adamek82/LeetCode/Docs/Binary_Search_Interview_Cheat_Sheet.md

 **When to use it:**

-- 704. Binary Search
+- LC 704 – Binary Search
-- 74. Search a 2D Matrix
+- LC 74 – Search a 2D Matrix
-- 33. Search in Rotated Sorted Array (structural variant)
+- LC 33 – Search in Rotated Sorted Array (structural variant)
-- 35. Search Insert Position (with a twist)
+- LC 35 – Search Insert Position (with a twist)
-- 367. Valid Perfect Square (search in value space, but same pattern)
+- LC 367 – Valid Perfect Square (search in value space, but same pattern)

 ---